-HERE is a complete location-based API and SDKs package for developers with features highly accurate and interactive global maps, high precision location updates, device tracking, turn by turn navigation with real-time and historical traffic information, mobile navigation solutions, and many more.
+HERE is a complete location-based API and SDKs package for developers with features of highly accurate and interactive global maps, high precision location updates, device tracking, turn-by-turn navigation with real-time and historical traffic information, mobile navigation solutions, and many more.

 HERE has everything that I needed for my app.
-It is not completely free of course with about 250K transactions per month.
+It is not free, of course, with about 250K monthly transactions.
 But given that it provides positioning SDK for android and IOS for users to retrieve location updates, I was happy to pay the price.

 - Automatic positioning method switching between satellite-based (GNSS), Wi-Fi, Bluetooth, and cellular network positioning.
 That provided the best possible position information using the available methods.

 - HERE Indoor Positioning supports both private and public data.
 You can have a private venue mapped through HERE Private Venues or your own custom indoor map, with the indoor location information only available for your applications.
 In contrast, indoor location information for public venues is available for all HERE SDK users with an appropriate license.

 - Global positioning coverage and data hosting infrastructure for optimal availability, reliability, and user experience.